tea2code/fantasy-rts/documentation/Kernel.md

 Default ID can be found in the static class `MainIds`.

-Will identify itself by the name `frts::MainData`.
+Will identify itself by the name and type `frts::MainData`.

 ### Frame